saadhaji2007/Resumind/README.md

 ```

 ---
-## 📜 License
+## License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

 ## 📬 Contact